-Generally, the outlook for 2022 is very favorable for projected revenues.
+Generally, the outlook for 2023 is very favorable for projected revenues.
 2022 revenues have exceeded projections so far, and with several industrial expansions and growth in population, the adjustment to sales tax revenues should be favorable to trend upwards.
-Health insurance premiums were budgeted for a 15% increase, but will only increase by 10% effective May 1, 2022, and employees were given a 4% raise, which was also budgeted.
-The Town's contribution to the Louisiana Municipal Police Employee Retirement program will increase from 29.75% to 31.25%, effective July 1, 2022.
-The Town also budgeted \$1,000,000 in capital outlays for the town hall building renovations, and \$500,000 to be used for road improvement projects in 2022, \$250,000 drainage improvement projects, \$225,000 in public works equipment purchases, and \$250,000 in police department equipment purchases due to additions to the Police Department.
+Health insurance premiums were budgeted for a 15% increase, but will only increase by 10% effective May 1, 2023, and employees were given a 4% raise, which was also budgeted.
+The Town's contribution to the Louisiana Municipal Police Employee Retirement program will increase from 31.25% to 33.925%, effective July 1, 2023.
+The Town also budgeted \$500,000 in capital outlays, and \$700,000 to be used for road improvement projects in 2023, \$700,000 drainage improvement projects, \$225,000 in public works equipment purchases, and \$200,000 in police department equipment purchases due to additions to the Police Department.

 The Sewer Fund capital outlay budget includes funding for the purchase of new equipment and upgrades to existing sewer infrastructure, more projects and increases to the budget may happen as projects are approved to use the Coronavirus State and Local Fiscal Recovery Funds.
-Health insurance premiums were budgeted for a 15% increase but will only increase by 10% effective May 1, 2022, and employees were given a 4% salary increase.
+Health insurance premiums were budgeted for a 15% increase but effective May 1, 2023, the Town changed their health insurance plan and will save approximately \$120,000 a year compared to the previous plan.
+Employees were given a 4% salary increase.